Hall County DUI Lawyer - Hall County DUI Attorney

 A Hall County DUI charge begins with you being stopped by police.
 This happens 2 ways: you are pulled over by a police officer or you are stopped at a roadside checkpoint.
 If police pull you over, they will need to have a valid reason for doing so.
 Suspicion of DUI is not a valid reason for pulling you over, it must be for a violation of some sort like speeding or failing to use your turn signal.
 Roadside checkpoints need to be set up according to certain protocol and announced to the general public in some way.
 If you were stopped for no reason or at a checkpoint that was not following protocol, make sure your lawyer knows this; your case could be dismissed.
 Hall County police officers have been trained to look for signs of impairment or signs that you were drinking or doing drugs in the car.
 If they notice an open container or drug paraphernalia in the car, or if you appear to have slurred speech or blood-shot eyes, they may ask you if you have been drinking or doing drugs.
 It is important to know that you do not have to answer these questions.
 They will then ask you to take a field sobriety test.
 There are 2 types of sobriety tests, field sobriety tests and chemical blood alcohol concentration (BAC) tests.
 If you fail either type of these tests, you will be arrested for DUI.

 Once you are arrested for DUI in Hall County, GA you will be taken to jail.
 You will have to wait in jail for a few hours until you are granted a bond.
 A bond is when you pay a set amount of money in order to be released from jail.
 The money will then be returned to you when you appear in court.
 You can either pay the bond yourself or get a loan through a bondsman.
 The first thing you should do after a DUI arrest is call the Law Office of Richard Lawson and speak to an attorney who is knowledgeable about Hall County DUI law.
-You only have 10 business days after a DUI arrest to file what is called a 10 day letter in order to get an ALS hearing.
+You only have 30 days after a DUI arrest to file what is called a 30 day letter in order to get an ALS Hearing.
 This will stop your license from being suspended so that you can still drive while you are awaiting your arraignment and trial.
 The Law Office of Richard Lawson are prepared to guide you through the entire Hall County DUI process, call them today!

 YOUR HALL COUNTY GA DUI ARRAIGNMENT